Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

 \subsection{Acknowledgement}

-We would like to thank Chufeng Nien and Zhicheng Wang for the discussions during the preparation of the work \cite{LMNW}, and to thank Dihua Jiang and Lei Zhang for sharing their expertise on descent theory.
+We express our gratitude to Chufeng Nien and Zhicheng Wang for their invaluable insights during the preparation of the work \cite{LMNW}.
+We are also indebted to Dihua Jiang and Lei Zhang for generously sharing their expertise on descent theory.
+Finally, our sincere thanks go to the anonymous referee whose suggestions significantly improved the presentation of this paper.

-D. Liu and F. Shi are supported in part by the Natural National Science Foundation of China (Grant No. 12171421) and Natural Science Foundation of Zhejiang Province (Grant No. LZ22A010006).
-J.-J. Ma is supported in part by the National Natural Science Foundation of China (Grant No. 11701364 and Grant No. 11971305) and Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C9/IMAT/0019).
+D. Liu and F. Shi are supported in part by the National Natural Science Foundation of China (Grant No. 12171421) and Natural Science Foundation of Zhejiang Province (Grant No. LZ22A010006).
+J.-J. Ma is supported in part by the National Natural Science Foundation of China (Grant No. 11701364 and Grant No. 11971305), Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C9/IMAT/0019), and the Fundamental Research Funds for the Central Universities (No. 20720230022).